piotrwitek/react-redux-typescript-jspm-starter/README.md

 __DEMO:__ http://piotrwitek.github.io/react-redux-typescript-starter-kit/#/css-modules
 __Overview Video:__ https://youtu.be/67pPYqom2a0

-### ASYNC/AWAIT/GENERATORS transformation when targeting ES3/ES5 (without Babel)
+### ASYNC/AWAIT/GENERATORS transformation when targeting ES3/ES5 (No Babel)
-Support "async & generator functions" when targeting ES3/ES5 without Babel!
+Support "async & generator functions" when targeting ES3/ES5 __without Babel!__
 - Async/Await - starting from version 2.1 TypeScript provide native support for transformation to ES3/ES5 (https://github.com/Microsoft/TypeScript/pull/9175)
 - Generators - TypeScript Team have dropped request to support generator transformation to (ES3/ES5) so consider alternative solution covered below (https://github.com/Microsoft/TypeScript/issues/3975#issuecomment-250859415)

 __Generators transformation to ES3/ES5:__

 Use [Facebook Regenerator Project](https://github.com/facebook/regenerator) instead of __Babel__ as dependency to transform Generators.
-_(NOTE: Internally __Babel__ is using the same method, running "regenerator runtime" for async and generator functions transformations - https://babeljs.io/docs/usage/caveats/)_
+_(NOTE: Internally **Babel** is also running "regenerator runtime" for async and generator functions transformations - https://babeljs.io/docs/usage/caveats/)_

-When building production bundle use `npm run regenerator` command after completing build step, to run `regenerator` on app.js bundle.
-Alternatively use `npm run build:regenerator` command to automatically run regenerator with each production build.
+When building for production use `npm run regenerator` command after completion of build step, this will run "regenerator" on app.js bundle.
+Alternatively use `npm run build:regenerator` command to automatically run "regenerator" with each production build.

 ### Optimized JSPM (SystemJS) loading speed
 To speed up a full page reload by minimizing request count it is possible to create a development "vendor bundle" for external dependencies loaded from node_modules.